cst1709690/tinyJambuCubeAttack/README.md

 # Discussion for Each Attack

-For more information on each of the attacks, please refer to the paper.
+For more information on each of the attacks, please refer to the paper ([pre-print version](https://eprint.iacr.org/2021/1164.pdf)).

 # Reference